-For the determination of the phys-chem properties of both the botanical and the plant protection product, referral is made to the regular evaluation manual (chapter 2).
+For the determination of the phys-chem properties of both the semiochemical and the plant protection product, referral is made to the regular Evaluation Manual (chapter 2).
 All properties required for CLP labelling should be addressed.
 For the technical properties a waiver is not allowed.